-- Member States are invited to: - Provide further guidance on how to improve the monitoring and reporting on the implementation of the programme of work and budget and of the resolutions of the Environment Assembly, in accordance with UNEA resolution 4/22 (L.26) and UNEA decision 4/2 (L.29), paragraph 10 d);

-- Consider aspects related to means of implementation in support of the implementation of resolutions, in particular where related activities may go beyond the Programme of Work. - The Secretariat will: - Prepare roadmaps outlining next steps and division of work, including a list of Secretariat resolution focal points, in support of implementation, funding, and reporting on UNEA resolutions; - Propose options for an improved framework for reporting on the implementation of UNEA resolutions to be integrated with the reporting on the Programme of Work and budget at the 146th meeting of the Committee of Permanent Representatives, in accordance with paragraph 5 of UNEA resolution 4/22 (L.26); - Appoint a lead division for the follow-up of the UNEA 4 Ministerial Declaration, and consult with member States on how to ensure its effective implementation.
+- Member States are invited to provide further guidance on how to improve the monitoring and reporting on the implementation of the programme of work and budget and of the resolutions of the Environment Assembly, in accordance with UNEA resolution 4/22 (L.26) and UNEA decision 4/2 (L.29), paragraph 10 d). - The Secretariat will: - Prepare an internal roadmap and division of work for the implementation, funding, and reporting on UNEA resolutions; - Propose options for an improved framework for reporting on the implementation of UNEA resolutions to be integrated with the reporting on the Programme of Work and budget at the 146th meeting of the Committee of Permanent Representatives, in accordance with paragraph 5 of UNEA resolution 4/22 (L.26); - Appoint a lead division for the follow-up of the UNEA 4 Ministerial Declaration, and consult with member States on how to ensure its effective implementation.

-11. Logistic support during the 4th session of the UN Environment Assembly was effective, but there is room for further improvement.
+11. Logistic support during the 4th session of the UN Environment Assembly was effective overall, but there is room for further improvement.

-- The Secretariat will continuously strive to improve the logistic support for future sessions of the Assembly, including through: - o Establishing a core UNEA logistics team within the Secretariat well in advance of the session; - o Simplifying and improving the online registration system (Indico) and encourage early registration; - Organizing preparatory meetings with the host government at an early stage to allow for sufficient reflection and internal consultation. - Ensuring stable and fast Wi-Fi connectivity across the UN compound; - Ensuring timely distribution of meeting rooms and high-quality conference facilities, including for Major Groups and Stakeholders; - Providing a sufficient number of well-trained screen editors in support of negotiations; - o Improving access and transparency on availability of documents on the website; - Further developing and improving the UNEA App and the papersmart portal; - o Revamping and improving the UNEA and CPR websites; - Maintaining and improving information technology and internet tools to facilitate the participation of Member States who do not have resident missions in Nairobi.
+- The Secretariat will continuously strive to improve the logistic support for future sessions of the Assembly, including through: - o Establishing a core UNEA logistics team within the Secretariat well in advance of the session; - Simplifying and improving the online registration system (Indico) and encourage early registration; - Ensuring stable and fast Wi-Fi connectivity across the UN compound; - Ensuring timely distribution of meeting rooms and high-quality conference facilities, including for Major Groups and Stakeholders; - o Providing a sufficient number of well-trained screen editors in support of negotiations; - o Further developing and improving the UNEA App and the papersmart portal; - Revamping and improving the UNEA and CPR websites; - Maintaining and improving information technology and internet tools to facilitate the participation of Member States who do not have resident missions in Nairobi.